Health care workers picket outside US hospitals in multiple states, kicking off 3-day strike

 The single mother with two kids going into college said she also can’t afford to live in Orange County on her current pay.

-Kaiser has proposed minimum hourly wages of between $21 and $23 next year depending on the location.
+Kaiser said in a statement Wednesday that it had upped its proposal to boost minimum hourly wages by a couple of dollars and was now offering between $23 and $25 next year depending on the location.

-Since 2022, the hospital system has hired 51,000 workers and has plans to add 10,000 more people by the end of the month.
+The company said it also completed hiring 10,000 more people, adding to the 51,000 workers the hospital system has brought on board since 2022.

 Kaiser Permanente’s operating revenue climbed 7% in this year’s second quarter to more than $25 billion.
 The health care giant said in August that strong investment income helped it turn a $2.1 billion profit for the quarter, swinging from a $1.3 billion loss a year earlier.
 However, the company said it was still contending with inflation and labor shortages.